Are There Home Remedies for Dog Mange?

 - Patches of hair loss particularly on the belly, ears, haunches, elbows, or armpits

 - Bald patches that have red pustules that almost resemble bad acne

-If your dog is displaying these symptoms you should pay a visit to the vet.
+If your dog is displaying these symptoms, you should pay a visit to the vet.
 Aside from the misery the dog is in, the real danger is that of a secondary infection.
 When mites invade the skin, the dog's immune system kicks in and tries to launch a defense.

-The vet will probably recommend a series of chemical dips but that can be an unpleasant experience for both the dog and the person doing the dipping.
-Additionally, there can be some side effects to the dog that while they are not fatal, can make them sick for a short period of time.
+The vet will probably recommend a series of chemical dips, but this can be an unpleasant experience for both the dog and the person doing the dipping.
+Additionally, there can be some side effects that can make your dog sick for a short period of time.

 Improve Your Dog's Immune System

 Helping your dog fight the battle from the inside out is important.
-Add a tablespoon of olive oil to his food every day.
-Olive oil is rich in the omega-3 fatty acid that is necessary to create the natural skin oil that he needs to reduce the itching from dry skin.
+Consider adding omega-3 fatty acids to his or her food daily.
+Certain oils are rich in omega-3 fatty acids and help to create the natural skin oils that reduce itching from dry skin.

-Add a ground up vitamin E supplement either to his food or disguised in a treat and you'll be assisting his immune system attack the infections.
+Adding an oil supplement to his or her food or disguising it in a treat works well—and you'll be helping the immune system ward off secondary infections.
 Good dog nutrition during this time is essential.